 Note: I did use tap water last month in Bangkok to fill my kettle, because I did not have a bottle handy, and I am still ok, but normally I will use bottled water for tea or coffee.

-We use bottled water at my house here in Thailand, we will brush our teeth and cook with tap water, but everyone drinks bottled water.
+We use bottled water for drinking at my house here in Thailand, we brush our teeth and cook with tap water, but everyone drinks bottled water.
 We have a large carboy of water that we use for most things, but we do keep 600ml bottles in the fridge for a cool drink.

 Is it Safe to brush my teeth with Tap Water in Thailand?